 - Single Entry Visa – permits the foreign national one entry to Canada;

-- Multiple Entry Visa – permits the foreign national multiple entries to Canada, countrywide, pending the validity of the Visa; and
+- Multiple Entry Visa – permits the foreign national multiple entries to Canada, countrywide, depending on the validity of the visa; and

 - Transit Visa – permits a transit of fewer than 48 hours via Canada, for foreign nationals who are venturing through Canada on a trip to a destination outside of Canada that requires a visa.

 Foreign citizens who are exempted from getting a Temporary Resident Visa:

 - Residents of certain nations (contact us for an up-to-date list);